 There are many viewpoints along the way, so take your time and don’t rush.
 You can do the drive in either direction and should count at least one full day.
 Families with children will love visiting the ice grotto at the Furka Pass.

 TIP: The Swiss mountain passes are only open in summer.
-Stay in either Interlaken or Lucerne area and start your trip in Meiringen.
+Stay in either Interlaken or Lucerne area and start your road trip in Meiringen.
 We usually drive anticlockwise, so first Grimsel, then Furka, and finally Susten.

-Trail Ridge Road in Rocky Mountain NP, USA
+17. Trail Ridge Road in Rocky Mountain NP, USA

 Trail Ridge Road, also known as Highway To The Sky reaches an elevation of 12,183 feet (over 3,7km) and is the highest continuous paved road in the United States.
-In a matter of minutes you ascend above the tree line and the most spectacular 360° views open up in front of you.
+In a matter of minutes, you ascend above the tree line and the most spectacular 360° views open up in front of you.

-Uluru – Kata Tjuta National Park, Australia
+18. Uluru – Kata Tjuta National Park, Australia

 The road around the base of Uluru itself is a must, just as a very scenic drive to the Kata Tjuta rock formations.

-Utah State Route 128
+19. Utah State Route 128, USA

 You always hear about Monument Valley that is famous from the travel guides and Hollywood movies.
 We find that this scenic road SR-128 is even more beautiful, yet it somehow managed to stay under the radar.
 So if you ever find yourself in Utah, don’t miss the scenic route 128!
 It’s a road with a big WOW factor.

 TIP: Travel in the direction from Cisco to Moab, that way you start with the least impressive part and it just gets better and better behind every curve.
 If you can, drive this road at sunset for even better views.
 There are two beautiful hotels along this road that are well worth staying at for a night or two: Red Cliffs Lodge and Sorrel River Ranch Resort & Spa.
 You could also base yourself here for exploring the nearby Arches National Park.

-If you found inspiration in this post, bookmark it for future reference and share it with your friends.
+If you found this post useful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
-Pin this image!
+Pin these images!